 That can’t happen in the all-digital world.
 Being digital means that a company is very responsive.
 And a big piece of being responsive is being fast.
 It’s that age-old concept of speed to value.

-Intelligent Business Platforms allow organizations to codify their vision of the business into a portfolio of disruptive applications that can be quickly and easily updated in response to changing market conditions and business needs.
+Intelligent Business Platforms allow organisations to codify their vision of the business into a portfolio of disruptive applications that can be quickly and easily updated in response to changing market conditions and business needs.
 Such platforms enable speed because in many cases they remove components of the development cycle that slow things down.
 And they put the power of development in the hands of users.
 There’s no miscommunication about what’s needed, and no time wasted trying to have IT interpret requirements for them.
 What traditionally took months to develop can be done in a matter of weeks and sometimes days, depending on the complexity of what is to be implemented.

 Intelligent business platforms also allow you to connect the old with the new, so once you develop new digital-native capabilities, you can connect them to legacy systems.
 This is the best of both worlds.
 For example, you get the analytics and reporting built in, the interfaces and integration, the data and content, the process and business rules, the security and user experience, and mobility and collaboration.
 And these are not separate development efforts.